riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

      jr     t3
 ```

-Subsequent function entry stubs in the PLT take up 16 bytes and load
+Subsequent function entry stubs in the PLT take up 16 bytes and load a
-the function pointer from the GOT.
-On first call the GOT entry is zero
+function pointer from the GOT.
+On the first call to a function, the
-and the first PLT entry is called which calls `_dl_runtime_resolve`
+entry redirects to the first PLT entry which calls `_dl_runtime_resolve`
 and fills in the GOT entry for subsequent calls to the function:

 ```